 Read All About It:

-– AV Linux uses Systemback as an installation method and therefore inherits it’s limitations, at the current time UEFI boot is only possible with 64bit and is not fully implemented, GPT partition tables are also not supported yet so AV Linux will only install on computers that have MSDOS partition tables and the ability to disable UEFI or select a ‘legacy boot’ option.
+– AV Linux uses Systemback as an installation method and therefore inherits it’s limitations, at the current time UEFI boot is only possible with 64bit.

-– The AV Linux LiveISO will also automatically mount hard drive partitions for Read/Write Access, this is not malicious in nature it is simply a convenience feature to facilitate accessing media files to demo with the Audio/Video Applications, a side benefit is it also makes AV Linux a very useful tool for data rescue.
+– Be aware the AV Linux LiveISO will also automatically mount hard drive partitions for Read/Write Access, this is NOT malicious in nature it is simply a convenience feature to facilitate accessing media files to demo with the Audio/Video Applications, a side benefit is it also makes AV Linux a very useful tool for data rescue.
 After evaluating the AV Linux LiveISO you may want to check and reset the permissions of your hard drive partitions if you do not proceed with an install.

-Distribution of the AV Linux ISO files would not be possible without the generous assistance of the following people: Allen Tate, Anahata, James Lawrie and Robin Gareus.
+Distribution of the AV Linux ISO files would not be possible without the generous assistance of the following people: Anahata, James Lawrie and Jeremy Jongepier.

 ISO Login Username and Passwords: